ece362-purdue/f2022-public-labs/lab-0.2/lab_0.2.md

 ## Environment Setup

-To setup the environment, run the `initial_lab_setup.sh` script as follows on the lab machine:
+To setup the environment, run the `initial_lab_setup.sh` script as follows on the lab machine.
+The `initial_lab_setup.sh` file can be found in the [Lab 0.2 github](https://github.com/ece362-purdue/f2022-lab-0.2) or downloaded from github as [a zip file](https://github.com/ece362-purdue/f2022-lab-0.2/archive/refs/heads/main.zip).

 ```bash
 # You will need to cd into the place of `initial_lab_setup.sh` file